Revisiting $L_q(0\leq q<1)$ Norm Regularized Optimization: Introduction

 For the more general \eqref{rso} with $q=0$, the work in \cite{zhou2021newton} has also combined the proximal operator of the $L_0$ norm with Newton steps to develop a Newton algorithm for the $L_0$ regularized optimization.
 However, the dominance of Newton steps and the careful selection of several parameters were necessary to ensure convergence.
 Additionally, in \cite{li2022difference}, the $L_0$ norm regularization was applied to group sparse optimization which was addressed by the difference-of-convex algorithms.

 {\bf b) Case $q\in(0,1)$.} Despite considerable interest devoted to investigating \eqref{rso} with $q\in(0,1)$, the majority of work has been carried out for the CS problems.

 For the CS problems, it is demonstrated in \cite{krishnan2009fast} that the $L_{1/2}$ and $L_{2/3}$ regularizations were relatively efficient when applied to image deconvolution.
 In \cite{chen2010lower}, lower bounds for the magnitudes of non-zero entries in every local optimal solution of model \eqref{rso} were achieved, enabling zero entries of numerical solutions to be identified precisely.
 Based on the lower bound theory, the authors proposed a hybrid orthogonal matching pursuit-smoothing gradient algorithm.
 Furthermore, the authors in \cite{Chen2011ComplexityOU} offered an in-depth study of the model's complexity, including its strong NP-hardness and sparsity level of solutions achieved through selecting parameters $\lambda$ and $q$ carefully.
 In \cite{lai2011unconstrained}, a smoothing function was created to approximate the $L_q$ norm, allowing for the exploitation of an iterative reweighted algorithm.
 A similar idea was then employed into \cite{lai2013improved}.
 Additionally, special attention was given to the case of $q=1/2$ in \cite{xu2012}, resulting in a half-thresholding algorithm.
 A comprehensive convergence analysis for this algorithm was delivered in \cite{zeng2014convergence}.
 Fairly recently, the authors in \cite{hu2021linear} established equivalences among a local minimum, second-order optimality condition, and second-order growth property.
 Apart from the optimality analysis, they also discussed the linear convergence rates of several inexact gradient algorithms.

 For the general \eqref{rso} with $q\in(0,1)$, the author in \cite{lu2014iterative} exploited a locally Lipschitz function to approximate the $L_q$ norm so as to develop two iterative reweighted minimization methods.
-Recently, a hybrid approach combining the proximal gradient and subspace regularized Newton method was cast in \cite{wu2022globally}, where the authors leveraged the Kurdyka-$\L{}$ojasiewicz (KL) property to establish some preferable convergence properties, such as the sequence convergence in a superlinear rate, see Table \ref{tab:com-algs}.
+Recently, a hybrid approach combining the proximal gradient and subspace regularized Newton method was cast in \cite{wu2022globally}, where the Kurdyka-$\L{}$ojasiewicz (KL) property was used to establish some preferable convergence properties, such as the sequence convergence in a superlinear rate, see Table \ref{tab:com-algs}.